 The designs can be seen on our webpage.

 Please, help create the best community orchard in Derbyshire !!

 Thanks for your support !

-Pupils from Derby Moor College helping Friends of Littleover Parks and Parks Dept staff plant the first sections of the Orchard in December 2011
+Pupils from Derby Moor Academy helping Friends of Littleover Parks and Parks Dept staff plant the first sections of the Orchard in December 2011

 Orchard Appeal Rewards

 Kirk Langley Community Orchard, Dbys.

 Calke Abbey, kitchen garden orchard, Natinal Trust, Ticknall, Dbys